Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 Verify DNS Changes Without Flushing

-Instead of flushing your cache, you can query a DNS server directly to check if your changes have propagated:
+Instead of flushing your cache, you can query a DNS server directly to check if your changes have propagated.
+This bypasses all local caches:

 # Query Google's public DNS